 You didn't see Clark and Vivien rolling around in bed in Gone with the

 Wind, but you saw that shit-eating grin on her face the next morning and you

 knew damned well that she'd gotten properly laid.
 I watched the picture a few

 months ago, on television, and everyone with me got the same chuckle out of it

 we got when it was first released.
 The impact was stronger because of the

-Description: Johnes was a young movie exec initially sent by Columbia as a favor to help Joan sort out her book collection.
-The two became friends and remained so from 1974 'til her death in '77.
+Description: Johnes was a young assistant initially sent by Columbia as a favor to help Joan sort out her book collection in 1972.
+The two eventually became friends and remained so from 1974 'til her death in '77.
 Johnes' recollections of their times together are honest and humorous.

 Description: An overview of Joan's relationships with the many